Chen Hongyi: 2023–2024 season

 Returning to international competition for the first time in two years, Chen competed at the 2023 Shanghai Trophy, where she finished sixth.
 She went on to compete at the 2023 Cup of China, where she placed eighth.

 At the 2024 Chinese Championships, Chen placed tenth.
 Despite this, she was selected to compete at the 2024 Four Continents Championships in Shanghai, where she would finish thirteenth.

 Chen would then end the season by finishing fourteenth at the 2024 National Winter Games.

 2024–2025 season

 Chen began the season by competing at the 2024 Shanghai Trophy, where she placed sixth.
 She subsequently placed twelfth at the 2024 Cup of China.
-One week later, Chen finished twelfth at the 2024 Chinese Championships.
+One week later, Chen finished twelfth at the 2025 Chinese Championships.

 In February, Chen competed at the 2025 Four Continents Championships in Seoul, South Korea, where she finished seventeenth.

+2025–2026 season

+At the 2026 Chinese Championships, Chen finished in eleventh place.